adedamola26/data-pipeline-4-online-retail/README.md

         mime_type = 'text/csv'
     )
 ```
-_PS_: `gcp` is the ID of the connection (made in the Airflow Web UI) between Airflow and a Google Cloud service account.
+_PS_: `gcp` is the ID of the connection (configured in the Airflow Web UI) between Airflow and a Google Cloud service account.
 The service account has admin priviledges for BigQuery and GCS.

 #### create_retail_dataset